Top 7 Roofing Scams: How to Identify and Avoid Them

 Unless you want to deal with the following:

-It is always important to check credentials, references, and reviews before hiring a contractor and to make sure they are insured.
-This can help to ensure that you're protected, pun intended.
-In case of any accidents or issues with the work, the contractor can be liable for the damages caused.
+It is always important to check credentials, references, and reviews before hiring a contractor and make sure they are insured.
+This will help to ensure that you're protected.
+Just in case of any accidents or issues with the work, the contractor will be liable for the damages.

 Inflated storm damage claims are like the little white lies of the roofing world - they may seem harmless, but they can have big consequences.
 These scams involve roofers exaggerating the extent of storm damage to your roof to charge you more for repairs.